 Limit Yourself to Two Paint Colors

 "Keep it simple," continues Dawn Falcone.
-"Busy wallpaper, too many paint colors, patterned fabrics and accessories will make the room feel cluttered and smaller.
+"Busy wallpaper, too many paint colors, patterned fabrics, and numerous accessories will make the room feel cluttered and smaller.
 Two colors will work great in a small bath.
 One for wall color and another for accessories."

 Use Vertical Space Behind the Door